-I posted an image on Facebook earlier, which was removed within seconds by the platform.
+I posted an image on Facebook earlier, which was removed within a minute.

 As the admonishment clearly states, the post was removed by Facebook ‘because it looks like Spam‘, which as most people of the internet generation will instantly recognise as being digital ‘Junk Mail’ or a type of aggressive advertising, which admittedly can be intrusive and a real pain in the ass.